m-yuhas/musical_hash/README.md

 ## Future Tasks
 - TODO: Make a hash that includes chords to decrease the tune length and increase the perceived uniqueness of each hash.

+## See Also
+Originally I thought I was the only one with this idea, but after I implemented it I found this guy's [repository](https://github.com/jmaclean/musical-hash), so check it out if you want to see another take on the concept.